dlr-eoc/ukis-frontend-libraries/TUTORIALS.md

 ### 5. Start and view the application
 - Run `npm start`
 - Open [http://localhost:4200/](http://localhost:4200/) on a browser
-- You should now be able to see the basic application layout in the browser.
+- You should now be able to see the basic application layout (still without a map) in the browser.

 ## Installing map libraries
 In the following the components neccessary for the display of a web map are installed.
 More information can be found [in the map-ol library folder](projects/map-ol/README.md).
 ### 1. Add the following libraries:
 ```
-npm install @dlr-eoc/map-ol @dlr-eoc/base-layers-raster
+npm install @dlr-eoc/map-ol @dlr-eoc/layer-control @dlr-eoc/base-layers-raster
 ```

 The base layers raster library is optional, but it makes it easier to add a basemap.
 Without a given basemap the map canvas would be empty.

 ### 2. Add styles from OpenLayers to your application

-e.g. in your apps style file (src/styles.css)
+e.g. in your apps style file (src/styles.scss)
 ```
 @import 'ol/ol.css';
 ...